LambdaGeo/rwh-ptbr/cap11.md

 minimum [] = error "Prelude.minimum: empty list"
 minimum xs = foldl1 min xs
 ```

-So this property will only hold for non-empty lists.
-QuickCheck, thankfully, comes with a full property writing embedded language, so we can specify more precisely our invariants, filtering out values we don't want to consider.
-For the empty list case, we really want to say: _if_ the list is non-empty, _then_ the first element of the sorted result is the minimum.
-This is done by using the `(==>)` implication function, which filters out invalid data before running the property: [No comments](comment: add)

 Portanto esta propriedade irá funcionar apenas para listas não-vazias.
 QuickCheck, felizmente, vem com uma linguagem própria para escrever propriedades, para que possamos especificar mais precisamente nossas invariantes, removendo valores que não queremos considerar.
 Para o caso da lista vazia, nós realmente queremos dizer que se a lista não está vazia, então o primeiro elemento da lista ordenada é o menor da lista de entrada.
 Isto é feito utilizando a função de implicação(`==>`), que remove dados inválidos antes de executar as propriedades:

 ```haskell